Natural Thatch Roof Materials

 Palm Thatch Leaves

 Palm thatch is used extensively throughout the United States.
 It is cut from the Sabal palm tree that grows in the deep woods of the Southeast United States.
-It is an earth friendly replenishable resource.
+This is a replenishable, renewable, earth friendly “green” resource.

 Palm thatch can be used on any exterior or interior roof or frame structures.
 It is the best natural thatch roof material we offer and it lasts the longest on open frame roofs.
 When installed as instructed, palm leaf thatch is completely waterproof, therefore the customer may put electronics, fans etc under their tiki hut.
 Palm thatch does very well in extreme climates.
 It is highly wind, water and snow resistant, and low maintenance.
 Longevity is 5-7 years in wet climates and longer in dry climates.
 Palm thatch will last indefinitely indoors.
 In Addition, it can easily be fire retarded for commercial applications.